 Since we can’t control other people or the weather, we have to create our own good vibes.
 Chocolate helps.
 Taking time to write down the things you’re grateful for each day does too.
 But one of my favorite ways to break out of a funk is performing random acts of kindness.
 It feels good to make other people feel good—and there’s an added rush when you do it in secret.

-Since February 11th through 17th is Random Acts of Kindness Week, I thought I’d share a fun activity I did with my Girl Scouts troop a couple of months ago that is so easy to recreate yourself or with your whole family.
+I did this fun activity with my Girl Scouts troop a couple of months ago and it’s so easy to recreate yourself or with your whole family.

 For my Girl Scouts, I made sure to give them a mission.
 We taped lollipops to the backs of the cards and the girls signed their names to them.
 Their job was to spend the next two weeks as Kindness Ninjas: handing out little doses of sunshine to people who seemed in need of a pick-me-up.
 They passed them out to teachers, parents, siblings, and friends.
 They were absolutely giddy with excitement and, to be honest, I am too.

 This week, I’m going to keep a stack of these in my purse and leave them in places around town in hopes of brightening someone’s day.
-I’m not sure if I’ll give them to specific people or leave them in places where people might need a boost in confidence.
-I’m going to go with the flow—and I’m definitely going to get my daughters in on it.
+I’m not sure if I’ll give them to specific people or leave them in places where people might need a boost.
+I’m going to go with the flow—and I’m definitely going to get my daughters in on it with me.

 Raising kind humans is my number one goal in life and I truly believe that little things like this go a long way.